wlach/wrla.ch/src/pages/about.md

-Hi!
-My name is William Lachance, though most people just call me "Will".
+👋 Hi!
+My name is Will Lachance and this is my website.

-I'm an (early, as of this writing) fortysomething software developer in Toronto, Ontario, Canada currently working at [Voltus] on demand response technology for the electricity grid.
+I'm a fortysomething software developer in Toronto, Ontario, Canada currently working at [Voltus] on demand response technology for the electricity grid.

+General areas of professional focus include:

+- Energy and Control Systems
+- Data Engineering
+- Developer Productivity Tooling

+More broadly, I am interested in open systems, accountability, and helping people achieve their potential.

 From 2011-2022, I worked at [Mozilla] (as in [Firefox]) in [Data Engineering] and [Engineering Productivity].
-Virtually everything I did at that time was done in the open, so much of the historical content on this blog has to do with my work there.

-I've worked on a bunch of things over the course of my career, but a unifying principle has been trying to help people understand the world around them.
-I try to help people think critically about business problems and build computational systems to help them do this.

-More broadly, I am interested in open systems, accountability, and helping people achieve their potential.
+Older posts related to this are at [archive.wrla.ch].

 Other random facts: